 Writers use all kinds of techniques to stimulate their thinking and to help them clarify relationships or comprehend the broader significance of a topic and arrive at a thesis statement.
 For more ideas on how to get started, see our handout on brainstorming.

 If there’s time, run it by your instructor or make an appointment at the Writing Center to get some feedback.
 Even if you do not have time to get advice elsewhere, you can do some thesis evaluation of your own.
 When reviewing your first draft and its working thesis, ask yourself the following:

 Suppose you are taking a course on 19th-century America, and the instructor hands out the following essay assignment: Compare and contrast the reasons why the North and South fought the Civil War.
 You turn on the computer and type out the following:

 The North and South fought the Civil War for many reasons, some of which were the same and some different.

 This weak thesis restates the question without providing any additional information.
-You will expand on this new information in the body of the essay, but it is important that the reader know where you are heading.
-A reader of this weak thesis might think, “What reasons?
+It does not tell the reader where you are heading.
+A reader of this weak thesis might think “What reasons?
 How are they the same?
 How are they different?”
-Ask yourself these same questions and begin to compare Northern and Southern attitudes (perhaps you first think, “The South believed slavery was right, and the North thought slavery was wrong”).
+Ask yourself these same questions and begin to compare Northern and Southern attitudes (perhaps you first think “The South believed slavery was right, and the North thought slavery was wrong”).
 Now, push your comparison toward an interpretation—why did one side think slavery was right and the other side think it was wrong?
 You look again at the evidence, and you decide that you are going to argue that the North believed slavery was immoral while the South believed it upheld the Southern way of life.
 You write:

 While both sides fought the Civil War over the issue of slavery, the North fought for moral reasons while the South fought to preserve its own institutions.